xtuml/mc/doc/notes/8033_ACT_CNV_int.md

 3. Background
 -------------
-'Create object instance no variable (`ACT_CNV`)' is an action language statement that creates an instance without returning an object instance.
+'Create object instance no variable (`ACT_CNV`)' is an action language statement that creates an instance without returning an instance handle.
 MC-3020 has been ignoring this statement.
 It is not used much (maybe at all), but it is a legal statement.
 It should not be ignored.